 My testimony is about the profound and devastating effects of a disease known as facioscapulohumeral muscular dystrophy which is also known as facioscapulohumeral muscular disease, FSH muscular dystrophy or FSHD, and the urgent need for increased NIH funding for research on this disorder.

-According to our research, only a limited amount of work is going on across all the institutes at the NIH.
-In fact, only 3 of the 27 institutes at the NIH are funding FSHD research, e.g., the National Institute of Neurological Disorders and Stroke (NINDS), the National Institute of Arthritis, Musculoskeletal and Skin Disease (NIAMS), and the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).
+According to our research, only a limited amount of work is going on across all the institutes at the National Institutes of Health (NIH).
+In fact, only three (3) of the 27 institutes at the NIH are funding FSHD research, e.g., the National Institute of Neurological Disorders and Stroke (NINDS), the National Institute of Arthritis, Musculoskeletal and Skin Disease (NIAMS), and the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).
 Currently, the level of funding from NINDS, NICHD and NIAMS for FSHD research is approximately \$3,093,269 (source: NIH RCDC RePORT database system).

-Since 1994, I have submitted testimony before both House and Senate Appropriations Committees' subcommittees on Labor, Health and Human Services and Education and Related Agencies which stated that NIH and Congress with modest investments could help bring about a significant research and scientific opportunity which would benefit hundreds of thousands of people worldwide.
+Since 1994, I have submitted testimony before both U.S. House and U.S. Senate Appropriations Committees' subcommittees on Labor, Health and Human Services and Education and Related Agencies which stated that NIH and Congress with modest investments could help bring about a significant research and scientific opportunity which would benefit hundreds of thousands of people worldwide.